-The General Assembly finds that it would be beneficial to students, employers, and the economic health of the state to assist in providing highly trained, technologically sophisticated, and careeroriented students who will aid in the development of a successful twenty-first century work force.
+The General Assembly finds that it would be beneficial to students, employers, and the economic health of the state to assist in providing highly trained, technologically sophisticated, and career-oriented students who will aid in the development of a successful twenty-first century work force.
 By opening their doors to work-based learning opportunities, employers can play an active role in shaping the quality of their future work force, by preparing potential leaders for their company and their community, and by helping shape future curriculum to create an educated work force for their industry as a whole.
-WBL programs can provide students the opportunities.
+WBL programs can provide students the opportunity to work and learn in a real-world environment and prepare them for future career opportunities.
 Such work-based learning opportunities can be accomplished by developing partnerships between and among the business community, industry, students, parents, school systems, and postsecondary education institutions.